Danish resistance movement: Strategic result

 The extent to which the Danish resistance played an important strategic role in the war has been the subject of much discussion.
 Immediately after the war and until about 1970, the vast majority of accounts overrated the degree to which the resistance had been effective in battling against the Germans by acts of sabotage and by providing key intelligence to the Allies.
 More recently, however, after re-examining the archives, historians concur that, while the resistance provided a firm basis for moral support and paved the way for post-war governments, the strategic effect during the occupation was limited.
 The Germans did not need to send reinforcements to suppress the movement, and garrisoned the country with a comparatively small number of Wehrmacht troops.
-The resistance did not enter into active combat.
-Even the overall importance of Danish intelligence in the context of Ultra is questionable.
+The resistance did not enter into prolonged active combat or succeed in liberating any part of the country.
+Even the overall importance of Danish intelligence in the context of Ultra is questioned.

 In his history, No Small Achievement: Special Operations Executive and the Danish Resistance 1940-1945 (2002), Knud Jespersen examined the relationship between British Intelligence and the Danish Resistance.
 He quoted a report from SHAEF stating that the resistance in Denmark.

-"caused strain and embarrassment to the enemy...[and a] striking reduction in the flow of troops and stores from Norway [that] undoubtedly had an adverse effect on the reinforcements for the battles East and West of the Rhine."Examining the British archives, Jespersen also found a report concluding "that the overall effect of Danish resistance was to restore national pride and political unity."
+"caused strain and embarrassment to the enemy...[and a] striking reduction in the flow of troops and stores from Norway [that] undoubtedly had an adverse effect on the reinforcements for the battles East and West of the Rhine."

+Examining the British archives, Jespersen also found a report concluding "that the overall effect of Danish resistance was to restore national pride and political unity."
 He agreed that this was the movement's most important contribution to the nation.